AbhashTech/RemoveYouTubeRecommendeds/README.md

 # RemoveYouTubeRecommendeds
 Removes the recommended videos from YouTube's sidebar

+**NOTE!**
+This extension is not being actively maintained.
+It may not work as intended, or at all.
+Feel free to fork it or submit a pull request at https://github.com/Rayquaza01/RemoveYouTubeRecommendeds

 If you already use uBlock Origin on YouTube, this filter may be better than this addon:
 `youtube.com##li.video-list-item:if(span:has-text(/Recommended/))`